New Graduate Student Information

 International Students are strongly encouraged to read the International Students Office New Student Guide.

 - If you are receiving a fellowship, set up direct deposit in R'Web by going to the "Student Accounts" tab and select the "Student Account Online" link.
 Direct deposit is highly recommended for the fastest fellowship disbursement.

-- Fellowships will begin being disbursed in late September.
+- Fellowships will begin being disbursed at the start of the quarter.

-- Ph.D. students receiving a full fellowship will have their university tuition, health insurance, and most fees paid after enrolling in 12 units in early September.
-If you are employed at 25% or higher as a Graduate Student Researcher (GSR) or Teaching Assistant (TA), you will be responsible to pay the miscellaneous fee differential of ~$350 per quarter.
+- Ph.D. students receiving a full fellowship will have their university tuition, health insurance, and most fees paid after enrolling in 12 units.
+If you are employed at 25% or higher as a Graduate Student Researcher (GSR) or Teaching Assistant (TA), you will be responsible to pay the miscellaneous fee differential of ~$300 per quarter.
 Funded students are individually responsible to pay any fees owed including for housing, document fees, library fees, and any other fees.

 - M.S. students and self-supported students must bring enough money to pay University fees (tuition, fees, and health insurance)

 R'Card: UCR ID Card

 Your R'Card will be used to access buildings within the Bourns College of Engineering.
 We will go over how to activate your card for access during the ECE Department New Graduate Student Orientation.